-Water is generally the ideal way to stay hydrated, but if a child has an illness that causes vomiting, like a stomach bug, her pediatrician might recommend that she sometimes be given something with electrolytes in it, like Pedialyte or a sports’ drink, or with other nutrients in it, like a juice.
+Water is generally the ideal way to stay hydrated, but if a child has an illness that causes vomiting, like a stomach bug, their pediatrician might recommend that they sometimes be given something with electrolytes in it, like Pedialyte or a sports’ drink, or with other nutrients in it, like a juice.

 What liquids to offer

 Water is generally one of the best ways to stay hydrated in all situations, but water doesn’t sound that exciting to most toddlers, especially when they’re sleepy and sick and upset, and might rather nap than drink water every 15 minutes, which is why many parents find themselves turning to other liquids.

 Toddlers generally shouldn’t have much juice because of the high sugar content, although during an illness, hydration becomes especially important, and some families find it works best to bend the rules a little.
 Juice has sugars in it that can make diarrhea worse, though, so for illnesses where a toddler has diarrhea, if you’re offering juice, it’s a good idea to dilute it with water.

 Herbal teas can be a nice way to add a little flavor to the water you offer your toddler, and can be served either iced or left just lukewarm.
 Chamomile is nice and mild for delicate little tummies, and mint can be tasty for more adventurous tots.
 Mint is also known in folk remedies as a cure for nausea.